otherland/biblebasedliving/content/alternative-research-methodologies.md

 - [Psalm 19:1](https://www.bibleref.com/Psalm/19/Psalm-19-1.html) says, "The heavens declare the glory of God; the skies proclaim the work of his hands."
 - [Proverbs 25:2](https://www.bibleref.com/Proverbs/25/Proverbs-25-2.html) states, "It is the glory of God to conceal a matter; to search out a matter is the glory of kings."

-*Source Material: "Decolonizing Methodologies in Qualitative Research: Creating Spaces for..."*

 ## 2. How do faith-based research protocols differ from secular ones?